 - Not-for-profit organisations and community groups may be eligible for rate and charges concessions.
 Apply now to find out.

-- Pensioners who reside on their property and hold a current eligible Queensland Pensioner Concession Card or Repatriation Health Care (Gold) Card may be entitle to TRC and state rate concessions.
+- Pensioners who reside on their property and hold a current eligible Queensland Pensioner Concession Card or Veteran Gold Card may be entitled to TRC and state rate concessions.
 Apply for a pensioner concession.

 - You may be eligible for a concession on your water use charge if you have a concealed leak, your water meter is not functioning properly or you disagree with a deemed charge.
 Apply for an adjustment of water consumption.